 These grapes ripen quite rapidly and must be harvested earlier than other varietals.
 By doing so winemakers ensure the wine maintains adequate acid and fresh fruit characteristics.

-In order to make white wine from colored grapes, they are pressed and removed from the juice as quickly as possible.
+Author Note: In order to make white wine from colored grapes, they are pressed and removed from the juice as quickly as possible.
 The reduction of skin contact with the juice produces wines that are a pale straw color with a hint of pink.

 Pinot Grigio grapes that are left to ripen longer will produce a wine that is much more golden in color.